 Answering these questions can help you create a meaningful fundraising video:

 1. Craft a compelling story.
 This is the single most important step in producing a fundraising video.
 How do you want to tell the story?
 You and your team will come up with the concept by analyzing your audience and developing a plan.

 3. Who do you want to tell the story and from what perspective?
 Once you decide how long the video will be and who will be interviewed, you’ll have to set up times to do pre-interviews over the phone.
-What you’re trying to achieve is whether your interviewees will be comfortable to talk about their story and whether they’re capable of crafting sound-bites.
+What you’re trying to achieve is whether your interviewees will be comfortable talking about their story and whether they’re capable of crafting sound-bites.
 Are they long-winded?
 Can they frame a concise and compelling answer?
 Pre-interviews also help your subjects have time to think about their answers.
 You might also want to think about voice over talent.
-If you decide to do this route, you’ll have to write a script.
-The downside of having a voice-over talent tell the story is that it could be less authentic.
+If you decide to go this route, you’ll have to write a script.
+The downside of having a voice-over talent tell the story, is that it could be less authentic.

 4. Lighting sets the scene.
 This element is important because lighting sets the mood.
 Do you want dramatic lighting or natural outdoor lighting?
 It gives the audience an understanding of how to feel while watching.
 You’ll also want to think about location of the shoot(s).
 Filming interviewees where they are most comfortable is the best option.
 There are less likely to feel nervous and forget that they are being filmed.

-5. Editing a masterpiece: Now, that you have the interviews and all the video shot, the post production process starts with your editor.
+5. Editing a masterpiece.
+Now, that you have the interviews and all the video shot, the post production process starts with your editor.
 You and your team will pick the best sound-bites to tell the story and corresponding video to match.